henrywu2019/BentoML/docs/source/concepts.rst

 Labels are key/value pairs for BentoService and deployment to be used to identify attributes that are relevant to the users.
-Labels do not have any direct implications to YataiService.
+Labels do not have any direct implications to GammaService.
 Each key must be unique for the given resource.

 Valid label name and value must be 63 characters or less, beginning and ending with an alphanumeric character([a-zA-Z0-9]) with dashes (`-`), underscores (`_`), dots(`.`),